liuzongshi123/cege0043-apps-liuzongshi123/README.md

 ## 3. Testing
 * <p align="justify">Procedures to test this app:</p>

-1. Make sure your device is connected to UCL Wifi or UCL VPN.
+<p align="justify">1.
+Make sure your device is connected to UCL Wifi or UCL VPN.</p>

-2. Make sure the Node JS server and app server is active.
+<p align="justify">2.
+Make sure the Node JS server and app server is active.</p>

-3. In a browser that supports geolocation access via https connection, type the following address to use the question setting app: https://developer.cege.ucl.ac.uk:31083/main.html
+<p align="justify">3.
+In a browser that supports geolocation access via https connection, type the following address to use the question setting app: https://developer.cege.ucl.ac.uk:31083/main.html</p>

-4. While testing the functionality of this map, use of `Inspect` or `Developer mode` of the browser to see if any error occurs.
+<p align="justify">4.
+While testing the functionality of this map, use of <code>Inspect</code> or <code>Developer mode</code> of the browser to see if any error occurs.</p>

 ## 4. File description

-The files associated te this question setting app are located in the `cege0043-apps-liuzongshi123` folder and several subfolders.
+<p align="justify">The files associated te this question setting app are located in the <code>cege0043-apps-liuzongshi123</code> folder and several subfolders.</p>

 * `cege0043-apps-liuzongshi123`